-The laboratory has links with the research themes of the Biomedical Research Centre in Ageing and Chronic Disease.
+The laboratory has links with the research themes of the NIHR Newcastle Biomedical Research Centre which aims to meet the growing needs of the older population through world-class research in ageing and long-term conditions.

 Using our technologies, investigators are able to test hypotheses related to kinematics, kinetics, motor control strategies, and therapeutic interventions associated with both normal and pathological movement dysfunction.